-Survey Introduction

-Lead in Statement

-Hello, I'm \\\\\\ calling on behalf of the state of Rhode Island.
-We are doing an important study to learn about health insurance coverage and the health insurance needs of Rhode Island residents.
-Let me assure you that this is not a sales call, will you help us?
-First, is this a residence?

-INTS READ AS NEEDED: Your participation counts for a lot because you represent many others in your community.
-Your information is strictly confidential.
-This is not a sales call.
+Survey Introduction ead in Statement important study to lear calling on behalf of the state of Rhode Island.
+We are doing ar n about health coverage and the related needs of Rhode Island sales call, and your participation is voluntary.
+Will you help us? ?
+Your participation is meaningful because you in your community.
+Any information you share is strictly is not a sales call.